Dry Eyes Syndrome

 - Tired eyes

-- Self-help exercises and environmental adjustments (e.g. blink exercises, AC control, drinking more water)
+- Self-help exercises and environmental adjustments (e.g. blink exercises, drinking more water)

 - Eye lubricants, ointments or gels